liamniou/with-english-subs/GITHUB_PAGES_SETUP.md

 3. Under "Source", select "GitHub Actions"
 4. Save the settings

+**Important**: If you see your README content instead of the film website, make sure:
+- GitHub Pages is set to "GitHub Actions" (not "Deploy from branch")
+- Wait a few minutes after the first workflow run
+- The `index.html` file exists in your repository root

 ### 2. Configure TMDB API Key (Optional)

 To enable TMDB data enrichment (movie posters, ratings, etc.):